Kelvin-Charles/AryanaCafe/README.md

 # Aryana Cafe Management System

 A comprehensive digital solution for modernizing restaurant, cafe, and small hotel operations in Tanzania.
-Inspired by Miss Aryana (3TS Company) and developed by PearK Tech.
+Inspired by Miss Aryana (3TS Company) and developed by PearlK Tech.

 ## Overview